 The temporary order includes any agreements the parties were able to make before the hearing, including agreements made in probation.
 If the parties happen to come to a complete agreement during probation, then the judge will review that agreement.
 Usually, the judge finds these agreements satisfactory, and can order such agreement serve as the temporary order.
 Temporary orders are only effective until your divorce settlement, or until you and your spouse reach a mutual agreement to settle the divorce.
 However, the decisions made in temporary order hearings can be influential in divorce proceedings.

 Divorce, spousal support, child custody, and other family law issues typically arise at once, although finalization of these processes can take months or years.
 If you and your estranged spouse are unable to agree on terms while waiting finalization, you may need to use temporary orders.
-Have an attorney with experience in family law review your case and provide feedback at absolutely no cost.
+Have an experienced family law attorney review your case and give you some peace of mind.